haskell-distributed/distributed-process/wiki/contributing.md

 us in clearing that.
 You can view the exiting open issues on the [jira issue tracker](https://cloud-haskell.atlassian.net/issues/?filter=10001).

-If you wish to submit an issue there, you can do so without logging in, although you obviously won't get any email notifications unless you create an account and provide your email address.
+If you wish to submit a new issue there, you cannot do so without logging in creating an account (by providing your email address) and logging in.

-It is also important to work out which component or sub-system should be changed.
+It is also helpful to work out which component or sub-system should be changed.
 You may wish to email the maintainers to discuss this first.

 ### __2. Make sure your patch merges cleanly__